 Since the time of the first explorers to the present, women’s roles and portrayal in literature reflect the changes occurring historically for women.
 The insignificance and oppression of women prior to the mid-19th century is related by the small roles of females in literature.
 As women gained equality, the heroine continued to change.
 By studying these changes, it is observed that not only do the characters embody the female identity, but also the heroines transform into the new figures that women aspire to be.
 A woman is a dawn of light where all the darkness disappears.
 She is the sun that enlightens everyone and beholds the ability to vanish all the fear that grows in darkness of mind.
 Women are essentially the origin of life.
 No one can cast a doubt on the substantiality of women that they are the ultimate creators of this very existence.
 The woman strengthens the foundation of family as a mother, daughter, sister, and wife embracing everyone with the unconditional love.
 If allowed to grow their potential they not only enhance a women's world as writers, entrepreneurs, mystics, painters, counsellors, scientists but can also provide a better vision to the men's world.
 Pages: 107-109 | Views: 128 | Downloads: 30Download Full Article: Click Here

 How to cite this article:

-Caroline Satur and Dr. Sunil Gouraha.
+Caroline Satur, Dr. Sunil Gouraha.
 An exclusive portrait of women in the works of Indian writers in English literature.
-International Journal of Advanced Academic Studies.
-2020; 2(2): 107-109.
+Int J Adv Acad Stud 2020;2(2):107-109.